Michel C. Nussenzweig, M.D., Ph.D.

 Investigator, Howard Hughes Medical Institute

-Understanding the rules that govern hypermutation and selection is especially relevant to effective vaccine responses.
-Nussenzweig’s research aims to understand these processes with the goal of creating vaccines for pathogens such as HIV-1.
-As part of that effort his laboratory has cloned highly potent human antibodies to HIV-1 that are currently being used in clinical studies of HIV-1 prevention and therapy.
+Nussenzweig’s research aims to understand the rules that govern hypermutation and high affinity antibody selection, with the goal of creating vaccines for pathogens such as HIV-1.
+As part of that effort his laboratory has devised strategies to isolate, analyze, and produce highly potent human antibodies capable of neutralizing multiple HIV strains.

-A second area of interest is the physiological function and development of dendritic cells.
+A second focus of Nussenzweig’s lab is on dendritic cells, which elicit adaptive immune responses by taking up antigens and presenting them to lymphocytes.
 Current studies focus on outlining the pathway of human dendritic cell development and differentiation.

-Nussenzweig’s experiments are consistent with the notion that self-antigens induce tolerance.
-In contrast, antigens taken up by dendritic cells in the context of activation stimuli, such as those found during inflammation or tissue destruction, induce prolonged T cell activation.
-This steady-state tolerizing function of dendritic cells may be essential to their role in eliciting immunity.
-During inflammation or infection, they present self-antigens simultaneously with non-self-antigens.
+Nussenzweig’s experiments are consistent with the notion that self-antigens taken up by dendritic cells induce tolerance, whereas antigens taken up in the context of activation stimuli, such as those found during inflammation or tissue destruction, induce prolonged T cell activation.
+During inflammation or infection, dendritic cells present self-antigens simultaneously with non-self-antigens.
 By establishing tolerance to self-antigens before challenge with pathogens, dendritic cells can focus the adaptive immune system entirely on the pathogen, thereby avoiding autoimmunity.
 The ability to target antigens to dendritic cells and control their function in vivo has significant implications for the development of vaccines and therapies for autoimmunity.
 Recently, the lab defined distinct progenitor lineages for classical spleen dendritic cells, plasmacytoid dendritic cells, and monocytes, a step toward antigen-specific targeting.